Employment

 • Prior head coaching experience preferred.

-• Previous swim coaching experience required.
+• Previous baseball coaching experience required.

 • Strong leadership, communication, and interpersonal skills.